ABA Therapist Degrees by Degree Program Level

 - Behavior principles

-Master's Degree Programs ABA
+Master's Degree Programs in ABA

 At the graduate level, programs offering ABA degrees become more focused on research-based analysis of behavior science and how it applies to specific mental ailments like autism.
 Courses in behavior analysis theories and applications are coupled with a clinical practicum in order to provide graduates with a solid foundation for treating autism and other disorders.
 Graduates of the master's degree program learn to become behavior analysts and can become certified ABA therapists through the Behavior Analyst Certification Board (BACB).